 Particular attention will be given to devices that are also machinery, within the meaning of Article 2(2), point (a), Machinery Directive 2006/42/EC, where the relevant requirements of that directive will also be covered given their specificity (according to Article 1(12)).

 The manufacturer will establish and implement a risk management system, which will allow for the identification and analysis of the hazards associated with each device, estimation and evaluation of the associated risks, elimination or control of residual risks and evaluation of the adopted measures based on the information collected from the post-market surveillance system.
 The risk management will be understood as a continuous iterative process throughout the entire lifecycle of a device, requiring regular systematic updating.

-The risk management, clinical evaluation processes and PMS will be inter-dependent and will be periodically updated.
+The risk management, clinical evaluation processes and PMS will be interdependent and will be periodically updated.

 All devices, regardless of risk classification, require a clinical evaluation as part of the technical documentation requirements of the MDR.
 Manufacturers will plan, conduct and document a clinical evaluation in accordance with Article 61 and Part A of Annex XIV.

-For devices which are currently certified with respect to the Directive 93/42/EC, and for which the available clinical data are not sufficient to demonstrate compliance with MDR, additional clinical data may be obtained by post-market clinical follow-up studies of the device.
+For devices that are currently certified with respect to Directive 93/42/EC, and for which the available clinical data are not sufficient to demonstrate compliance with MDR, additional clinical data may be obtained by post-market clinical follow-up studies of the device.
 Sometimes, even data from the general post-market follow-up might suffice to close the gap.

 The manufacturer will draw up and keep up to date the technical documentation that demonstrates the conformity of their devices with the technical requirements of the MDR.
 This technical documentation must be prepared according to Annex II and III and prior to drawing up the EU declaration of conformity.